CCMS-UCSD/MassIVEDocumentation/docs/quant/3_msstats_workflow_2_run.md

 ![](img/run_msstats_workflow/msstats_workflow_file_input_fromdataset_step1.png)
 </center>

-Then, the `Dataset Reanalysis Selection` pop-up window helps you select the reanalysis including the annotation and quantification files.
-Find the reanalysis including the annotation and quantification files.
-If there are more than 5 reanalyses in the datasets, please use double arrow (<< or >>) to see more reanalyses.
+Then, the `Dataset Reanalysis Selection` pop-up window helps you select the reanalysis, including the annotation and quantification files.
+Find the reanalysis, including the annotation and quantification files.
+If there are more than 5 reanalyses in the datasets, please use a double arrow (<< or >>) to see more reanalyses.
 Click the `Select` button at the very right in the row for the reanalysis you want.

 <center>
 ![](img/run_msstats_workflow/msstats_workflow_file_input_fromdataset_step2.png)